Augmented reality has changed the game of social media advertising. When used well, it can enhance consumers’ experience with your brand.

 Some brands are willing to pay $750k for a custom Snapchat lens, knowing the price is well worth it.
 These lenses not only expose brands to consumers but also engulf consumers into their brand story.
 This creates a more intimate user experience than ever before.

-Below, Julia Melmon, Megan Rogers and Savannah Smith discuss why utilizing social media networks’ augmented reality features is the future of advertising.
+Below, Julia Melmon, Megan Rogers, Savannah Smith, and Joachim Scholz discuss why utilizing social media networks’ augmented reality features is the future of advertising.
 This article focuses on Snapchat, the first social media platform to bring augmented reality to the masses.

 Augmented Reality in Practice: Snapchat Lenses